3D Materials Lab: Tutorials

 The remaining lines define the basis and the elements.
 "Al=0.08333333,Gd=0.91666667" is where we can define the Gd content for AlGdN alloys

-2. The chosen fraction is related to the number of atoms in SQS
+2. The chosen fraction should give integers when multiplied by the number of atoms in SQS

 Another required input is the files that describe the correlation between atoms.
 It can be generated using corrdump, which requires lat.in